Jchinonso/AwsCdk/README.md

  * `cdk deploy`           deploy this stack to your default AWS account/region
  * `cdk diff`             compare deployed stack with current state
  * `cdk synth`            emits the synthesized CloudFormation template

+Create an account on cognito and a group with name "Admin" Add a user to the Admin group

+SigIn on Appsync both has a regular user and has an "Admin" to access the endpoint